Security & Data Protection.

 Session Lock — NIST SP 800-53 AC-11

 All NED devices are configured to lock automatically after a period of inactivity, requiring re-authentication before resuming.
-Since client data is never stored locally, a locked device exposes no client materials — access to Claude, Box, and Microsoft 365 all require separate re-authentication with MFA.
+Since client data is never stored locally, a locked device exposes no client materials — access to each platform requires separate re-authentication with MFA.

 Password Management — NIST SP 800-53 IA-5